Skip to Content

-Kaleji Recipe – Our kaleji masala recipe is perfect for events and gatherings like Bakra Eid; beef liver simmers in an onion, ginger, and garlic masala.
-Serve it as is or with fresh bread like paratha, naan, or roti.
-If you’re on the fence about liver, that’s okay; this is the most appetizing way to eat the nutrient-dense protein.
+This kaleji recipe is perfect for special events and gatherings like Bakra Eid.
+Beef kaleji masala simmers in an onion, ginger, and garlic-infused masala.
+Serve the meal as is or alongside warm bread like paratha, naan, or roti.
+If you’re on the fence about liver, that’s okay; this is the most delicious way to eat the nutrient-dense protein.

-• Ghee: Ghee is a staple in Indian cuisine and develops a deep, nutty flavor that sets the stage for the dish; mustard oil also works here.
+- Ghee: Ghee is a staple in Indian and Pakistani cuisine and develops a deep, nutty base as you fry the masala and kaleji in the ghee.

-• Onion: Onions caramelize and combine with the ginger, garlic, and spices to create a dry or bhuna curry to compliment the natural flavor of the liver.
+- Onion: Onions caramelize to complement the natural flavor of the liver.

-• Ginger: Ginger cooks alongside the other ingredients and serves as a tasty garnish at the end.
+- Ginger: Ginger cooks alongside the other ingredients and also serves as a tasty garnish.

-• Spices: Add seasoning to our beef kaleji recipe using Kashmiri chili powder, coriander powder, ground cumin, garam masala, salt, and a bay leaf.
+- Spices: Season the beef kaleji recipe recipe with Kashmiri chili powder (or red chili powder if you want it to be more spicy), coriander powder, ground cumin, garam masala, kosher salt, and a subtle bay leaf.

-• Liver: When purchasing a liver, select a cut that is darker in color, indicating freshness.
-As a rule, I prepare liver dishes like this one the day I buy them at the store.
+- Liver: When purchasing a liver, select meat with a darker color, indicating freshness.
+As a rule of thumb, I prepare liver dishes the same day I buy it at the store.

 The full recipe with measurements is in the recipe card below.